MarinaShmovganets/lighthouse/readme.md

 Nope.
 Lighthouse runs locally, auditing a page using a local version of the Chrome browser installed the machine.
 Report results are never processed or beaconed to a remote server.

-### Watch & Learn
+### Videos

-Learn more about all things Lighthouse from Google I/O 2017: architecture, writing custom audits, Github/Travis/CI integration, and more!
+Our session from Google I/O 2017: architecture, writing custom audits, Github/Travis/CI integration, and more:

 [![Lighthouse @ Google I/O](https://img.youtube.com/vi/NoRYn6gOtVo/0.jpg)](https://www.youtube.com/watch?v=NoRYn6gOtVo)